Video Parallel Scaling: Aggregating Diverse Frame Subsets for VideoLLMs: Experimental Details

 \subsection{Main experiment}

 For Video-MME, following each question, we use the following prompt: \code{``Your response should be a single character: A, B, C, or D. Do not include any other text or explanation.''}.
-For EventHallusion, following each question, we use the following prompt: \code{``Please answer yes or no.''}
+For EventHallusion, following each question, we use the following prompt: \code{``Please answer yes or no.''}.
+All results in the main experiments are obtained through standard sampling with temperature set to 1.0, which is different from the benchmark evaluation settings, where the standard is to resort to greedy decoding.